 The BBC hasn't announced exactly when the new series will begin, although it's typically around late February.
 The show usually airs for six weeks, with three episodes shown a week.
 The dates and start times of each episode varies, but every week three episodes will most likely air at some point between Monday and Friday 7.30-9.30pm.

 How many episodes of MasterChef will there be?

 Based on last year's series, we imagine there will be 18 episodes over the six week period.

 We're pretty much certain that our favourite duo of Gregg Wallace and John Torode will be back for another series, and will be providing their esteemed opinions of the amateur chefs' dishes.
 They’ve been with us ever since the reboot of the show began in 2005 so it wouldn’t really be MasterChef without them.

 Who won last year's series of MasterChef?

-What are the MasterChef 2021 challenges?
+What are the MasterChef 2022 challenges?

-What are this year's Masterchef restaurants?
+What were last year's Masterchef restaurants?

 As with previous years, the contestants visited several of the best restaurants in the